Do you have a small living space? Does your dining room feel cramped already and you’re wondering how on earth you’ll fit a high chair in there too?

 It’s not time to move into a bigger and more expensive place — it’s time to get creative with the space you have.

 Feeding your baby in a high chair doesn’t mean you’ll run out of room in your house or apartment.
-With a folding high chair at your disposal, you won’t have to worry about setting up a permanent, space-sucking high chair.
+With the best folding high chair at your disposal, you won’t have to worry about setting up a permanent, space-sucking high chair.

 What Should I Look For?